42% solids reduction in industrial lagoon system

 * Chemical Oxygen Demand is the amount of oxygen needed to oxidize the organic matter present in water; it is used to measure organic matter in wastewater, treated effluent, etc.

 The peak in COD concentration for point 3 (anaerobic lagoon #2 effluent) is indicative of cell lysing of the accumulated cell debris, in addition to decomposition of the solid phase accumulation of fats, oil, proteins, and greases in the anaerobic digester system.
-The breakdown of this material releases soluble COD and particulate COD which goes on to be treated downstream in the aerobic lagoons.
-As can be seen on this graph, the heavily accumulated solid material is nearly treated by sample points 6 and 7 to levels seen prior to the overloading of the plant.
+The breakdown of this material releases soluble COD and particulate COD which goes on to be treated downstream in the aerobic lagoons, as can be seen on the graph.

 The solids destruction rate of 571 pounds of solids per pound of product that was achieved in this case is in the typical range observed when using the product for lagoon systems.